Skip to main content

 • Protecting the Urethra

-The Raypilot Hypocath visualizes the urethra during treatment and planning, thereby enabling the physician to spare the urethra from the highest dose during treatment.
+The Raypilot Hypocath visualizes the urethra during treatment and planning, thereby enabling the physician to spare the urethra from the dose as much as possible.

 • Consistent Conditions, Every Session

-Reproducible bladder filling and catheter positioning ensures consistent conditions every session.
+Reproducible bladder filling enables consistent conditions every session.

-• The Right Dose, in The Right Place
+• The Planned Dose, in The Right Place

-Continuous, real-time tracking ensures precise radiation delivery to the target.
-If the prostate moves beyond the predefined margins, the physician can stop the beam.
+Continuous, real-time tracking enables precise radiation delivery to the target.
+If the prostate moves beyond the predefined tolerances, the user can stop the beam.

 Published in NEJM, Lancet Oncology